HL7/fhir-medication-rems-ig/input/pagecontent/index.md

 * [REMS Steps and Terminology](process.html) provides the high-level set of steps and timeframes the IG uses as the context for its guidance.
 It also describes how REMS steps fit within e-prescribing workflows and provides guidance for integrating related FHIR and NCPDP SCRIPT exchanges
 * [Participant Roles and Needs](roles.html) identifies the REMS program participants, the systems they use, and their needs addressed by this implementation guide
 * [Use Cases](use-cases.html) introduces the REMS workflows, identifies the participants and scenarios covered by the guide, and describes how the associated systems interact to support the process goals
-* [REMS Interaction Events and Triggers](event-triggers.html) provides guidance for initiating interactions between the provider system (e.g., an EHR) and REMS Administrator system at appropriate points in the patient's care
+* [REMS Interaction Events and Triggers](event-triggers.html) provides guidance for initiating interactions between the Provider System (e.g., an EHR) and REMS Administrator System at appropriate points in the patient's care
 * [Future Directions](future-directions.html) discusses REMS flows and features that are not covered in this version of the IG, but are the focus of continued efforts
 * [Technical Background](technical-background.html) describes the specifications this implementation guide relies on and indicates what developers should read and understand prior to implementing this specification, including US Core profiles used in this IG..
 It also provides background and rationale for key aspects of the IG's approach, and describes how approaches used in this guide relate to those employed in the Da Vinci "Burden Reduction" guides
 * [Formal Specification](specification.html) provides detailed implementation requirements and conformance expectations related to: